Westchester Square, The Bronx

 Located near the boat landing at the head of Westchester Creek and along a long- established road, now known as Westchester Avenue, the village gained economic prominence as commercial activity grew.
 The geographically advantageous setting of the village took on tactical importance during the Revolutionary War.
 During the war, the community saw a skirmish at the bridging of the creek, rebel encampments on the village green, and the burial of soldiers in Saint Peter’s cemetery.
 In the following century, this district of The Bronx retained its rural character even as Westchester Square saw slow, but steady, growth.
 Estates and farmlands were slowly subdivided and sold off for development, such as the construction of the Van Schaick Free Reading Room in 1883, while the street grid that was platted out on maps began to take shape.
 This nascent residential neighborhood was characterized by relatively large single-family houses, many of which still survive today.
 Westchester Village served as the center of government for the Town of Westchester until 1895, when the town was annexed into New York City.

 Like other communities in the expanded New York City, Westchester Square was dramatically transformed with the introduction of subway service in 1920.
-The Interborough Rapid Transit Company’s Pelham Line, which wound its way up from the South Bronx along Westchester Avenue, included a stop on East Tremont Avenue which left the old village green and Saint Peter’s Church in its shadow.
+The Interborough Rapid Transit Company’s Pelham Line began in the South Bronx and ran above Westchester Avenue as an elevated line.
+Now the 6 Train, it included a stop on East Tremont Avenue which left the old village green and Saint Peter’s Church in its shadow.
 The accompanying speculative development turned Westchester Square into a dense neighborhood of one- and two-family homes complemented by corridors of shopping and commercial activity.
 The demographic character of the neighborhood changed as well, with upwardly mobile Irish and Italian immigrants following the newly constructed housing.
 Westchester Square still hosts an immigrant community, now largely comprised of Latin Americans and South Asians, and boasts a built environment with remarkable reminders of the community’s varying stages of development.